 LTE technologies.
 This includes phones manufactured and sold by all of the top smartphone manufacturers and companies such as Samsung, Apple, Huawei, LG, Motorola, and ZTE.
 Below is a list of the manufacturers involved in this class action lawsuit.
 A full list of all smartphone models included in this class action can be found on the class action administration claim form website (see at the bottom of this page).

 You may be included in this class action if you are in the United States, and you purchased or paid for a UMTS, CDMA (including cdmaOne and CDMA2000) and/or LTE smartphone for your personal use from February 11, 2011.

 Phones that were included as part of the purchase of a wireless network services contract are included in this class action as well as single purchases.
 These contracts are typically offered from some of the largest conglomerate wireless providers such as Verizon, AT&T, T-Mobile,

 or Sprint as part of marketing to get contract sign-ups.

 Find all the latest Class Action Settlements you can qualify for by getting notified of new lawsuits as soon as they are open to claims:

 How Do I File a Claim?

 Register in this class action for potential reward online

-The lawsuit is currently pending in Court; The latest trial was ruled in Qualcomm's favor in the 9th circuit court in 2021.
+here.
+It is important to note that the class action lawsuit is currently pending in Court; The latest trial was ruled in Qualcomm's favor in the Ninth Circuit court in 2021.
 Qualcomm's due process was ruled as having been harmed due to the massive breadth and scope of the case involving almost every single cell phone purchaser in the U.S. dating back more than a decade.
-As a result, the trial is currently pending appeal in lower courts.
+As a result, the trial is currently pending in lower courts.